 The top contenders

-The top contenders are IBM InfoSphere Information Server, SAP Data Services and SAS Data Management.
-IBM has three solutions in the graph, but is bringing this number back to one (Information Server).
-IBM InfoSphere Warehouse Edition and IBM Cognos Data Manager will be end of life and current installations will be replaced by Information Server in due time.
+The top contenders are IBM InfoSphere Information Server, SAP Data Services, and SAS Data Management.
+IBM has three solutions in the graph, but is reducing this number down to one (Information Server).
+IBM InfoSphere Warehouse Edition and IBM Cognos Data Manager will be end-of-life and current installations will be replaced by Information Server in due time.

 Open source tool Talend follows

-Talend follows shortly after these three vendors and is growing rapidly.
+Talend lags closely behind these three vendors and is growing rapidly.
 It has strong financial backing and a strong focus on Big Data.
-Also because it is a relatively young company (founded in 2006) it is unhindered by legacy design decisions, allowing it to fully focus on all current concepts.
+Also, because it is a relatively young company (founded in 2006), it is unhindered by legacy design decisions, allowing it to fully focus on all current concepts.

 ODI and PowerCenter are trailing behind

 Informatica PowerCenter and Oracle Data Integrator are trailing a little behind in terms of scoring.
 Both have large user bases and are very mature products, but they seem to lack the strong vision and roadmap of the top contenders.
 Knowing that they have always been able to make a strong point we expect them to present a good vision of the future of ETL shortly.
 The same goes for the next three, Pervasive Data Integrator, SQL Server Integration Services and Information Builder’s DataMigrator.
 Oracle is also reducing its number of products, Oracle Warehouse Builder will be integrated into Oracle Data Integrator and will be end-of-life by 2021.

 Other notable vendors are CloverETL and Syncsort DMX.
 Syncsort has been offering a very mature product for a long time now.
 CloverETL also has a well-rounded product now.
 Then, there is a special mention for Pentaho.
 It is making big steps in terms of product maturity and also has a respectable user base.